jsecurity101/Windows-API-To-Sysmon-Events/README.md

-# Windows API's to Sysmon-EventIDs
+# Windows API's to Sysmon-Events
 A repository that maps API calls to Sysmon Event ID's.

 ## API Mapping Google Sheet: